-Keep the African safari dream alive with our handy planning calendar that gives you a month‐by‐month breakdown of next year’s hottest happenings and our team of safari experts’ “Top Spots” to experience them!
+Keep the African safari dream alive with our handy planning calendar that gives you a month‐by‐month breakdown of the year’s hottest safari happenings and our team of advisors’ “Top Spots” to experience them!

 We’re starting 2022 on a high note and staying positive by looking at some of the amazing things you can look forward to on this year’s safari calendar.
 Africa is very much open for business, and travel to and from Africa is actually incredibly easy in our experienced hands.
 (Our recent reviews on Trustpilot say so) So now’s the time to plan your next safari with us, because there’s something amazing for you to see and experience in every month of the year in Africa!